collins-kipkoech/password-locker/README.md

 Description

-Python application that allow users to generate and store passwords for various platforms.
+Python application that allow users to create, login, store and delete information

 Cloning